Tips and Tricks

 Quick fix:

-- This swaps inputs to match expected layout
+- This swaps inputs to match expected layout.

 Tip:

 Always test button mapping before starting gameplay.
+You can do this through the test input devices on the Nintendo Switch.

 Adapters and the Button Layout Problem